bgodfray/bgodfray.github.io/README.md

+# Data Analysis

 #This is a list of my certifications and a sample of some of the projects I have worked on.

-Technical Skills: SQL, SSRS and Microsoft Excel
+Technical Skills: Microsoft Excel, SQL and SSRS

-###Certifications
+### Certifications
 Credly Badge Profile
 **Alteryx**
 - Alteryx Foundational Micro-Credential